 Should You Rent or Buy Ski Equipment?

 If you are a more experienced skier, it can make financial sense to buy, but you still might like the option of renting the right equipment for the conditions.
-You might want to try powder skis on a fresh snow day or try out some new technology to see if you like it by renting a demo.
-Renting can offer flexibility or simply help you make a purchasing decision to see if you like the equipment before making an investment in it.
+You might want to try powder skis on a fresh snow day or try out some new technology by renting a demo.
+Renting can offer flexibility or simply help you make a purchasing decision to see if you like the equipment before making an investment.
 Even as an experienced skier, I once bought the worst pair of boots ever because I never had a chance to try them before purchasing.
 They gave me hot spots no matter what I did.
-My older skis needed to go at that point too, so I rented different equipment for two seasons until I found a boot and ski that I was really hoppy with.
+My older skis needed to go at that point so I rented different equipment for two seasons until I found a boot and ski that I was really hoppy with.
 Then I went out and purchased them.
 The boot was one they heated up and had custom molded to my foot, which was a big plus!
 As that equipment ages, I may rent again for a while since ski technology has changed a lot since my last purchase.
 Renting will give me a sense of what I like before purchasing again.

 Look at All of the Costs to Rent or Buy Ski Equipment

 If you are going to rent, one way to save money with rentals is to reserve in advance.
 Sometimes you can get preseason pricing for a midseason trip if you book early enough.
 When you book your trip, consider any rentals or lessons you need.
+Good news!
+You can skip steps and save money by reserving ski and snowboarding rentals through Undercover Tourist this season.

 Here Is What You Need Whether You Rent or Buy Ski Equipment